- Use the accommodation page search filters and see the guest reviews at the foot of each homestay page to decide where you want to stay.

-Using the booking request form
+How the Raja Ampat accommodation booking request form works

 The purpose of the booking system is to make it easier and quicker for guests who don’t speak Indonesian to arrange a stay with homeowners who don’t speak English.
 That’s all.
 You’re still able to contact homestay owners directly if you prefer.
-As a matter of fact, if you need to ask questions before requesting a booking, then you’ll have to contact the homestay directly!

 The booking system uses SMS to communicate your request in Bahasa Indonesia to the homestay.
 Some homestays do not have a telephone signal and sometimes owners may have no credit on their phone, so the booking system gives homestays 48 hours to respond.
 Most responses are much quicker than that, but we can only guarantee a response within 48 hours of receiving your request.